 A few scatterings of "Amens" were heard amongst the group.
 Some crossed themselves.
 I made a silent prayer, hoping Cody was in a better place and promising never to relegate her memory to just an afterthought.

 The white haired lady pushed the wheelchair closer to the grave.
-Cody's nana picked up the long stemmed rose from her lap and with shaking hand, tossed the flower into the grave.
-Sobs broke out amongst the mourners.
-Cody loved roses.
-She told me it was her birth flower, reminding me that in just a few months she would have been turning sixteen, a birthday milestone for young people, especially girls.
-I realized that Cody would never have a sweet sixteen, never graduate from high school, never fall madly in love, or have a chance to chase after her dreams.
+Cody's nana picked up a long-stemmed rose from her lap and with shaking hand, tossed the pink flower into the grave.
+Sobs broke out.
+I knew Cody loved roses.
+She told me it was her birth flower, reminding me that in just a few months she would have been turning sixteen, a milestone birthday for young people, especially girls.
+I realized that Cody would never have a sweet sixteen party; never graduate from high school; never fall madly in love; or have a chance to chase after her unfulfilled dreams.

 I walked over to Mrs. Jelinek to pay my respects.
 She was wearing a black funeral shawl covering her head.
 I bent down and kissed both cheeks, in the style of my mother's people, and hugged her frail body.
 Between sobs, she thanked me for coming.
 The elderly lady in charge of the wheelchair introduced herself as Mrs. Jelinek's sister.
 Except for her rather stout frame, she looked remarkably like her sister.
 I wondered if they were twins.
 The minister came forward and introduced himself as Reverend Leclaire, the sisters' brother.
 I noticed he spoke with a slight French Canadian accent.

 I heard muffled voices behind me.
-I turned around to see the two cheerleaders skipping towards me along arm in arm.
+I turned around to see the two cheerleaders skipping towards me arm-in-arm.
 The sight of the child's resting place temporarily took the edge off my growing anger.
 "You have a nerve to be here", I said.
 Helen laughed: "What's it to you dork face?"
 I turned to her, trying to keep my voice from trembling.
 "It was you and your disgusting clique that made poor Cody's life miserable.
 You hassled her and played cruel games on her and then a minute later turn around and ignored her.
-You treated her like shit and had the fuckin' nerve to show your faces here, acting all nicey-nicey!
-It's like a goddamn murderer attending her victim's funeral!
+You treated her like a sack of shit and had the fuckin' nerve to show your faces here, acting all nicey-nicey!
+It's like a goddamn murderer attending her victim's funeral!"
 I pointed my shaking hand in their direction.
 "What kind of bloody human beings are you?"

 Jenny kept staring at me, trying to get me to wig out.
 "Who the fuck are you looking at douche bag?"
 She raised her eyebrows and placed her index finger on the lower lip of her slightly opened mouth as if she suddenly discovered the meaning of life.
 "Well, well, look at our little Jew-boy here, Helen.
 It appears as if he's losing his cool!
 How sad!
 Maybe he should skip along home and let mommy calm him down and make him some gefilthy fish."
 No, Jenny, the skinny bozo corrected, his mother's Eyetalian--she'll make him a nice hot plate of pasta fazzooooo!"